bjoerge/blacklistify/README.md

 browserify entry.js -t [ blacklistify ./secret.js ] > bundle.js
 ```

-You can specify a list offiles to blacklist
+You can specify a list of files to blacklist

 ``` bash
 browserify entry.js -t [ blacklistify ./secret.js ] > bundle.js
 ```

-Or even glob strings (matching is done with [minimatch](https://www.npmjs.org/package/minimatch)):
+You can even use glob strings (matching is done with [minimatch](https://www.npmjs.org/package/minimatch)):

-Blacklist any file with `secret` in it

 ``` bash
 browserify entry.js -t [ blacklistify '**/*secret*' ] > bundle.js
 ```
+This will blacklist any file with `secret` in it